chiffa/BioFlow/PolyPharma/README.txt

-Scipy (latest x86_64 build of LAPACK, ATLAS and BLAS + pip-install) bulbs (via pip) python-Levenshtein (via pip)
+Scipy (latest x86_64 build of LAPACK, ATLAS and BLAS + pip-install) bulbs (via pip) python-Levenshtein (via pip) scikit.sparse (for the cholesky decomposition of a symetric matrix)

 Documentation Build:
 Sphinx-1.1.3